-To qualify to pay contributions voluntarily, the applicant must meet three essential conditions.
+To qualify to pay contributions voluntarily, the applicant must meet four essential conditions.
 He/she

 - i.
 Has to be over age 16 years; - ii.
-Must be ordinarily resident in The Bahamas; and - iii.
-Must cease to be liable for contributions in respect of employment or self-employment.
+Must be ordinarily resident in The Bahamas; - iii.
+Must cease to be liable for contributions in respect of employment or self-employment; and - iv.
+Must have already contributed a minimum of 500 contributions.